hoprnet/hoprd-sdk-python/docs/ChannelsApi.md

-Close an opened channel between this node and another node.
+Close a opened channel between this node and other node.
 Once you've initiated channel closure, you have to wait for a specified closure time, it will show you a closure initiation message with cool-off time you need to wait.
 Then you will need to send the same command again to finalize closure.
 This is a cool down period to give the other party in the channel sufficient time to redeem their tickets.

 ### Example
 ```python